-Filmmaker and film historian Gary Leva has distinguished himself as the creative force behind scores of documentaries, broadcast programs and Special Features, many of them focused on the cinematic arts.
-His feature documentary, Fog City Mavericks, which highlights 100 years in the history of San Francisco’s vibrant filmmaking community, had its world premiere at the 50th San Francisco International Film Festival prior to its continuing life on cable television and disc.
+Filmmaker Gary Leva has distinguished himself as the creative force behind scores of documentaries, many of them focused on the cinematic arts.
+His feature documentary, Fog City Mavericks, which highlights 130 years in the history of San Francisco’s vibrant filmmaking community, had its world premiere at the 50th San Francisco International Film Festival prior to its continuing life on cable television and DVD.

-Leva’s celebrated documentaries on the cinema of George Lucas span the entire range of Lucas’ career, from his earliest student films to his first feature, THX 1138, to the Star Wars series and beyond.
-His collections of documentaries on filmmakers Alfred Hitchcock, Clint Eastwood and Stanley Kubrick are often regarded as the top anthology on each of these master’s works.
+Leva’s celebrated documentaries on the cinema of George Lucas span the entire range of Lucas’ career, from his earliest student films to the Star Wars series and beyond.
+To date, Leva has produced nine documentaries on the work of Alfred Hitchcock, covering everything from Hitchcock’s invention of the visual language of cinema to his masterful use of sound.
+Leva’s collection of eight documentaries on the cinematic artistry of Stanley Kubrick is widely regarded as the top anthology on the master’s work to date.

 Beyond the world of cinema, Leva has produced documentaries on subjects as varied as the struggle for investigative journalists to stay relevant in the Internet age and the ways in which the achievements of Alexander the Great are reflected in our modern lives.